mradigen/selfhosted/README.md

 # Self-Hosted Infrastructure as Code

-This repository contains the configuration and code for my self-hosted services, managed using Infrastructure as Code (IaC) principles.
-Below is a list of the services included, along with their purposes and official websites.
+This repository contains the configuration and code for my self-hosted services, managed using Infrastructure as Code principles.

 | Purpose              | Service                                                |
 | -------------------- | ------------------------------------------------------ |